neoforged/Documentation/docs/resources/server/tags.md

 ### Referencing Tags

-There are twp methods of creating a tag wrapper:
+There are two methods of creating a tag wrapper:

 Method                          | For
 :---:                           | :---